Pares, Antigua and Barbuda

-Pares is a small village in central Antigua. it is located to the north of Potworks Dam and south of the town of Parham on the road between Freemans and Willikies.
+Pares is a small village in central Antigua. it is located to the north of Potworks Dam and south of the town of Parham on the Sir Robin Yearwood Highway between Vernons and Willikies.

 History

 Sugar

 John Pare owned 153 acres and died in 1757.
 Rachel Warner, the wife of Ashton Warner (d.
 1789) held 153 acres in 1803 and was the daughter of John Pare.
 The slave registration listed 13 children, 89 women, and 63 men in 1787.
 Samuel Otto-Baijer, member of council and chief baron of Court of Exchequer, was born in Pares on 1 May 1782, and died in Philadelphia on 20 December 1835, at the age of 54.
 Pares estate was established by John Pare in 1750.

 Neighbourhoods

 Pares has three enumeration districts, Pares East #1 (51101), Pares East #2 (51102), and Pares West (51200).

 Pares (West)

 Pares West has an area of 0.2 square kilometres.
 There are 200 individuals total in Pares West.
 72.82% of the population of Pares West is African descendant, 11.79% is other mixed, 8.72% is mixed Black/White, 4.10% of the population is Indian, 1.54% of the population didn't know or didn't state their ethnicity, and 1.03% of the population is Hispanic.
 73.33% of the population of Pares West was born in Antigua and Barbuda, 12.82% was born in Guyana, 4.62% was born in Jamaica, and 4.10% of the population was born in the United States.
 The rest of the population were born in various other countries in the Americas, or in the United Kingdom.
 The largest religious denomination in Pares West was Pentecostalism, making up 33.85% of the population.
 The next largest religious denomination in Pares West was Anglicanism, with Anglicans making up 29.74% of the population.
 The third largest religious denomination in Pares West were Adventists, making up 19.49% of the population.
 The remainder of the population was other Christian denominations, with an additional 1.03% of the population being Rastafarian, and 0.51% of the population being irreligious.